David Mitchell (comedian): Personal life

-Because Mitchell's Merseyside-born father's family were from Scotland and his mother is Welsh, Mitchell considers himself British rather than English.
-He explored his ancestry in an episode of the television programme Who Do You Think You Are?, discovering his connection to the Gaelic scholars John Forbes and Alexander Robert Forbes.
-On 7 August 2014, Mitchell was one of 200 public figures who were signatories to a letter to The Guardian expressing their hope that Scotland would vote to remain part of the United Kingdom in September's referendum on that issue.
-Mitchell's participation in the open letter follows a May 2011 column in The Observer, in which he concludes that "If Scotland ever goes it alone ... the British will have lost their country".

 Mitchell has often joked about his personal life in interviews.
-In 2005, he stated that he had "been in so many situations when I've just said nothing to someone I've fancied".
-He later added that "I'm sort of all right on my own.
+In 2005, he stated, "I've been in so many situations when I've just said nothing to someone I've fancied."
+He later added, "I'm sort of all right on my own.
 I don't want it to be forever, but the fundamental thing is I'm all right alone."
-For many years he lived in Kilburn, London, as the flatmate of novelist Robert Hudson.
-In 2006, he was best man at Robert Webb's wedding to Abigail Burdess.
+For many years, he lived in Kilburn, London as the flatmate of novelist Robert Hudson.
+In 2006, he was the best man at his comedy partner Robert Webb's wedding.

-He first met broadcaster Victoria Coren at Jonathan Ross's annual Halloween party in 2007 and was "completely smitten".
-She decided to pursue someone else and he pined for her but in December 2010 they began dating.
-In March 2012, their engagement was announced in The Times, and they married on 17 November 2012 with Robert Webb as his best man.
-In May 2015, Coren announced the birth of their daughter.
+Mitchell met broadcaster Victoria Coren at Jonathan Ross' 2007 Halloween party and was "completely smitten".
+She decided to pursue someone else at the time and he later admitted to pining for her, but they had begun dating by December 2010.
+They were married on 17 November 2012, with Robert Webb as his best man.
+Their first daughter was born in May 2015.
+On 1 November 2023, they announced the birth of their second daughter.
+They currently live in Belsize Park, North London.

-He remains interested in history and said in an interview with The Observer that "I can see myself in a few years' time joining the National Trust and going round the odd castle.
-I think I might find that restful as the anger of middle age sets in".
-In his interview on Parkinson he said that if he could go back in time to do one thing, it would be to go to the building of Stonehenge, to ask them "why they were bothering".
+Mitchell remains interested in world history.
+In a 2006 interview with The Observer, he said "I can see myself in a few years' time joining the National Trust and going round the odd castle.
+I think I might find that restful as the anger of middle age sets in."
+In his 2007 interview on Parkinson, he said that if he could go back in time to do one thing, he would choose to attend the construction of Stonehenge to ask them "why they were bothering".

-He is a cricket and snooker fan, and also plays squash and tennis.
-He does not drive.
+Mitchell is a cricket and snooker fan; he also enjoys playing tennis and squash.
 He is an agnostic.

-Mitchell walks for an hour daily to help a bad back and has lost weight as a result, but he "probably [has] quite a bad diet" and "probably drinks too much".
-He describes himself as a worrier.

-Beyond the realm of film and television, Mitchell cites Evelyn Waugh among his favourite authors.
-He appeared on the radio programme Desert Island Discs.
-Mitchell has revealed that he once attended a Shirley Bassey concert and that he owns just two CDs: Phil Collins's ...
+Mitchell cites Evelyn Waugh among his favourite authors.
+He appeared on the radio programme Desert Island Discs in 2009.
+He revealed that he once attended a Shirley Bassey concert and that he owned just two albums: Phil Collins' ...
 But Seriously and Susan Boyle's I Dreamed a Dream.

+Mitchell, who has Scottish ancestry, was one of 200 public figures who signed an open letter to The Guardian in August 2014 expressing their hope that Scotland would vote to remain part of the United Kingdom in September's referendum on that issue.
+His participation followed a May 2011 column in The Observer in which he wrote, "If Scotland ever goes it alone [...] the British will have lost their country."